Axion Star Explosions: A New Source for Axion Indirect Detection: Methodology

-\emph{Methodology.} We model the IGM temperature by including the heating generated by axion star decays and accounting for Compton and adiabatic cooling.
-Collisional ionization dominates in our scenario which we implement using the fitted rates in~\cite{doi:10.1063/1.555700}.
+We model the IGM temperature by including the heating generated by axion star decays and accounting for cooling from Compton processes, { collisional excitations and ionizations, and the expansion of the Universe}. {Collisional excitations and ionizations dominate in our scenario which we implement using the fitted rates in~\cite{Bolton:2006pc,doi:10.1063/1.555700}}.
 We then track the free electron density $x_e$ using the effective 3-level atom approximation~\cite{Peebles:1968ja, Zeldovich:1968qba}, including free protons and ${\rm He}^+$.
 We use the same rates and expressions as the recombination code RECFAST including their fudge factor~\cite{Seager:1999km, Seager:1999bc} -- modulo that we change $T_{b} \to T_{\gamma}$ in the terms in Eqs.
 (1) and (2) of~\cite{Seager:1999bc} that account for photon ionization as the approximation $ T_b \simeq T_\gamma$ breaks down for $z < 200$.
-We have explicitly checked our numerical code against the results of~\cite{Bolliet:2020ofj} that studies decaying dark matter into very low energy photons such as the ones we consider.
-Finally, in the regime $m_a \lesssim 5\times 10^{-13}\,{\rm eV}$ the photons from axion star explosions are absorbed at very small scales and generate shockwaves which ionize small patches of the Universe.
+Finally, in the regime $m_a \lesssim 5\times 10^{-13}\,{\rm eV}$ the photons from axion star explosions are absorbed on scales smaller then their typical hosting halo and generate shockwaves which ionize small patches of the Universe.
 We track such explosions until they are unable to ionize more IGM.
 We follow standard methods used for supernova remnants~\cite{Ostriker:1988zz,1993ApJ...417...54T,Pieri:2006bd,Blas:2020nbs}, and find results very close to those expected from the Sedov-Taylor solutions~\cite{taylor,sedov}.

-\textit{Constraints from the CMB Optical Depth.} We derive conservative constraints on reionization driven by axion star explosions by using the $95\%$ upper limit on the integrated Thompson optical depth to reionization from Planck CMB observations: $\tau_{\rm reio}< 0.068$~\cite{Planck:2016mks,aghanim2020planck}.
-The optical depth is measured by joint analysis of CMB temperature, polarisation, and baryon acoustic oscillations in the galaxy correlation function.
-A prior on the redshift of reionization $z_{\rm reio}\geq 6.5$ is adopted to enforce consistency with the Gunn-Peterson optical depth~\cite{Fan:2005es}.
+We refer the reader to Appendices~\ref{sec:xe_Tb_evolution} and~\ref{sec:evolution_patchy} where we describe in detail all the relevant heating and ionization for the two regimes of interest, respectively.